 History of Religion

 - symbols , figurines, or paintings of inexistent beings, such as unicorns, people with more than two arms, or hybrid creatures of people and animals.
 These could be indications for belief in supernatural beings.

+Around 70,000 years ago, there are least two dozen examples of intentional Neanderthal burials in France, the northern Balkans, and the Near East (Israel and Syria )..
 Neanderthals placed their dead in simple graves , with apparently no concern for grave goods or elaborate markers .
-On occasion we find limestone blocks within or atop the graves.
-The latest burial from the Neanderthals dates to around 35,000 years ago, and was found in St. Cézaire in France.
-After that, Homo sapiens superseded the Neanderthals British Archeology Magazine / August 2002 / Issue 66.
+On occasion we find limestone blocks within or atop the graves , which could have been used to mark the grave -- although this is difficult to prove.
+The latest buria l from the Neanderthals that has been found dates to around 35,000 years ago, and was found in St. Cézaire in France.
+After that, Homo sapiens superseded the Neanderthals 2.

-We may interpret the burials as a concern for the spirits of the deceased or as a method to ease their transition to the underworld.
+We may interpret these burials as a concern for the spirits of the deceased or as a method to ease their transition to the underworld.
 However, burying the dead may also have had purely pragmatic reasons: Buried bodies don’t stink and they don’t attract big animals.
 Burial could also be an artifact of extrapolated empathy: I do not want to be eaten by wild animals, so I don’t want my family members to be eaten by wild animals — even if they are dead.
 Thus, it is difficult to determine whether these burials are evidence of religious thought.

 In any case, the procedure testifies a certain care for the deceased.
 It serves no direct purpose for the living to color the bodies of the deceased.
 From a subsistence point of view, this is just a waste of time (and ochre).
 Hence, it is tempting to think that supernatural belief played a role.
 However, we may possibly never know for sure.